cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 const mtls_token_url = process.env.MTLS_OAUTH_TOKEN_URL;
 ```

+We set our port and log the URL for the starting point of our application.
+We also set a `/health` endpoint just for verifying that everything is up and running.

 Next, we set up routes to serve traffic.

-We render the home page which will be the kick off point for retrieving an access token.
+We [define](https://github.com/cloudentity/ce-samples-mtls-demo/blob/017a33ae63334789bbc9a87f6894a68cca431167/sample-nodejs-mtls-oauth-client/index.js#L39) a `/home` route to render the home page which will be the kick off point for retrieving an access token.
 ```javascript
 app.get('/home', function(req, res) {
   res.render('home', {} )